jujuck/Fullstack_Login_and_Back_Office/README.md

 - 4/ Now, create a new page *Login.jsx*

 - 5/ Add a nav bar to all your pages, with a <Link to="/"> and an other one <Link to="/login" > to access your page.
-Don"t forget to style the nav bar a little bit with the tailwind library
+Don"t forget to style the nav bar a little bit with the tailwind library.
+Integrate then the *Login.jsx* in the route in *App.jsx*

 - 6/ On the *Login.jsx* page, add to input (email and password).
 Create a global state to control it as an object.
 Add a <Button> with a function (handleLogin()), triggered `onClick` that `console.log()` the value of your state.